History of rail transport in Finland: Rail in Finland during transition and civil war (1917–1918)

 In 1917 Vladimir Ilyich Lenin made his famous journey out of exile and travelled from Helsinki to St. Petersburg arriving at the Finland Station on 16 April 1917, by July he had to flee again, returning to Helsinki this time disguised as the fireman of the train (driven by Hugo Jalava)—he only got as far as Lahti railway station by rail as the wax used in the disguise was starting to melt.
-In September he returned to Russia again in another disguise; this time he was more successful: As a consequence of the Russian revolution Finland was able to gain its independence in peace from Russia, and on 6 December 1917 Finland's Declaration of Independence was made.
+In September he returned to Russia again in another disguise; this time he was more successful: As a consequence of the Russian revolution Finland was able to gain its full independence in peace from Russia, and on 6 December 1917 Finland's Declaration of Independence was made.

 During the Finnish Civil War the rail network was sufficiently well developed to play a significant role in the conflict; a train from Russia, the so-called "weapons train" arrived in January 1918 bringing 15,000 rifles, 30 machine guns, 76mm guns, two armoured cars and ammunition.
 Much of the fighting took place on or around the railways, or for control of vital railway points.
 Armoured trains were also used during the war, and were effective.

 Rail transport in the republic of Finland (1919–1995)

 1919–1939

 In 1919 a rail bridge was built across the river Torne between Tornio and Haparanda connecting by rail Finland and Sweden.

-The first part of the Saint Petersburg – Hiitola railroad was completed in 1919; a 107 km line connecting Hiitola (on the Vyborg–Joensuu railroad) with Rautu. and ultimately leading southward past the Finnish-Russian border to St. Petersburg.
+The first part of the Saint Petersburg–Hiitola railroad was completed in 1919; a 107 km line connecting Hiitola (on the Vyborg–Joensuu railroad) with Rautu. and ultimately leading southward past the Finnish-Russian border to St. Petersburg.

 A line northwards from Tornio to Karunki opened in 1923; close to the Swedish border, and extending to Kaulinranta by 1928 In 1924 a line from Matkaselkä (on the Vyborg–Joensuu) line to Suojärvi opened, by 1927 it had been extended to Naistenjärvi.

 Various other lines expanded the network through the 1920s and 1930s including an east–west connection of 154 km between Iisalmi and Ylivieska; this connected the Ostrobothnian line on the west coast with the Savonia line in the east of the country.
 Another important east–west connection was made in 1930 with Oulu and Kontiomäki being joined by a 166 km railway.